Ballwizard/lectures/Dribbling/Between the legs Dribble.md

 Now, put the ball on the ground and start rolling the ball through your legs, pushing the ball with each hand as it passes through your legs.
 Do this for about five minutes while keeping your head up, not looking at the ball.

 After you've mastered that, pick up the ball and to the same thing but in air.
 Holing the ball with one hand, pass it through your legs (whilst still in the air) and grab it with your other hand and raising it to a little above your hip.
 To make it more harder, after you've passed the ball to the other side, take a step and repeat, now with your other leg forward.
+Keep your head up as much as you can.

+Finally, we're ready to do the actual dribble.
+With the same scissor stance as we did in the previous parts